Recognized Subspecies in VA: None

 Oftentimes, adult Bullfrogs can be identified purely based on their monstrous size, but they are not born as adults.
 The Bullfrog is often brown to green, and sometimes has black marbling over its body.
 Bullfrogs are the only common Virginia Lithobates species to lack coastal folds.
 That said, Bullfrogs develop a pair of coastal folds late in the tadpole stage.
 These sink into the skin as the tail shortens, but these can sometimes last a couple weeks after the frog has transitioned.
 They have very wide heads, and sometimes plain, but often marbled bellies.

-Similar Species: The Green Frog is commonly confused for this species, but Green Frogs usually have clear coastal folds and more V-shaped heads.
+Similar Species: The Green Frog is commonly confused for this species, but Green Frogs usually have clear coastal folds, more V-shaped heads, and less webbing on the hind feet.
 The Carpenter Frog lacks these folds as well, but Carpenters are very rare, and typically have an orange dorsal-lateral stripe and dark sides.

 Call is a deep, rolling "Jug-o-Rummm".
 Will produce a squeaky scream when threatened.

 Maps and External Sources

 Herping Virginia encourages all naturalists to practice ethical, safe, and sustainable herping.
 The use of proper herping methods and techniques is beneficial to both wildlife and herpers.
 Visit the links below for more information.